Ruchita-0310/bioinformatics/comparative_genomics.md

 /bio/bin/python-env/bin/metaerg --contig_file /bio/data/directory/file_name --database_dir /bio/databases/metaerg
 ```
 - **Results**
-- it will produce .xls file which can be downloaded on the computer and viewed it in excel.
+- It will produce .xls file which can be downloaded on the computer and viewed it in excel.
 The file contains annotations.
+- It will also produce .faa files which will be used for all the rest of the steps!.
 # 2. Installing CheckM2
 1. Install [python 3.8](https://aur.archlinux.org/packages/python38):
 ```